1. What is BFS?

 5. Do I have to be in the Benjamin Franklin Scholars program in order to enroll in a BFS seminar class?

 No, any undergraduate at Penn can request a seat in a BFS seminar.
-BFS seminars generally have 2/3 of the seats reserved for program participants, and 1/3 for general enrollment.
+BFS seminars generally have half of the seats reserved for program participants, and half for general enrollment.
 Some BFS seminars may have seats reserved for majors in that department (for example, history usually has some seats for their majors).
 Some BFS seminars may require a permit for all students, whether they are in the BFS program or not.

 6. Can Benjamin Franklin Scholars influence my financial aid?